gchauvet/slf4j-mock/README.md

 ## Features
  - this binding create `Mockito` mock for each `Logger`
- - all call to `Logger` method are delegated to instance of `SimpleLogger`, so you can create standard `simplelogger.properties`
  - light transitive dependencies - only `slf4j-api` and `mockito-core`
  - ease use